MelekWalha1/mobile-robot-ros-cv/README.md

 ## Now, edit in darknet the adress of the camera
 enter to the package "darknet_ros" then enter to the folder "darknet_ros" you will find the file "ros.yaml" and change the topic of your camera.

-#  Now, let's run the Computer Vision part by executing this command
+##  Now, let's run the Computer Vision part by executing this command

       roslaunch darknet_ros darknet_ros.launch

-#t7eb ettastih od5ol ll "ielson" wzid chais